aramisgithub/questpresentation/document.md

 - The trickers in Mulan is Mushu

+## Similarities

+- In Mulan, Mushu tricks the consul to go to war

+- Mushu doesn't harm Mulan in any way

+- In comparison, Poseidon tricks Odysseus many times getting him into frustrating situations

 ## The Herald

 - The herald in Odyssey is the starting of the war in Troy

 - The herald in Mulan is Mushu and the consul of the Emperor

+## Similarities

+- In Mulan, Mushu lied about going to war; the news was fake

+- In Odyssey, the starting of the war warned everone to stay alert